If you have been around here since the beginning, you may remember this pillow from 2010. It’s one of my most popular projects.

 Felt- I bought some wool blend felt to use, you will need 3/4 yard.

-Bat Pattern- you can purchase mine in my craftsy shop (SVG or PDF file), or use your own.
+Bat Pattern- you can use mine , or use your own.

 Sewing machine and sewing tools